microsoft/playwright/docs/api.md

   - `modifiers` <[Array]<"Alt"|"Control"|"Meta"|"Shift">> Modifier keys to press.
 Ensures that only these modifiers are pressed during the hover, and then restores current modifiers back.
 If not specified, currently pressed modifiers are used.
   - `force` <[boolean]> Whether to bypass the [actionability](./actionability.md) checks.
 Defaults to `false`.
   - `timeout` <[number]> Maximum time in milliseconds, defaults to 30 seconds, pass `0` to disable timeout.
 The default value can be changed by using the [browserContext.setDefaultTimeout(timeout)](#browsercontextsetdefaulttimeouttimeout) or [page.setDefaultTimeout(timeout)](#pagesetdefaulttimeouttimeout) methods.
-- returns: <[Promise]> Promise which resolves when the element matching `selector` is successfully hovered.
-Promise gets rejected if there's no element matching `selector`.
+- returns: <[Promise]> Promise that resolves when the element matching `selector` is successfully hovered.

-This method waits for an element matching `selector`, waits for [actionability](./actionability.md) checks, then scrolls the element into view if needed and uses [page.mouse](#pagemouse) to hover over the center of the element.
+This method hovers over an element matching `selector` by performing the following steps:

-If there's no element matching `selector`, the method waits until a matching element appears in the DOM.
-If the element is detached during the [actionability](./actionability.md) checks, the action is retried.
+1. Find an element match matching `selector`.
+If there is none, wait until a matching element is attached to the DOM.
+1. Wait for [actionability](./actionability.md) checks on the matched element, unless `force` option is set.
+If the element is detached during the checks, the whole action is retried.
+1. Scroll the element into view if needed.
+1. Use [page.mouse](#pagemouse) to hover over the center of the element, or the specified `position`.
+1. Wait for initiated navigations to either succeed or fail, unless `noWaitAfter` option is set.

+When all steps combined have not finished during the specified `timeout`, this method rejects with a [TimeoutError].
+Passing zero timeout disables this.

 Shortcut for [page.mainFrame().hover(selector[, options])](#framehoverselector-options).